A System F accounting for scalars: Summary of contributions

-In summary, we have defined a System $F$ -like type system for an extension of {\em Lineal}, a $\lambda$-calculus which allows making arbitrary linear combinations of $\lambda$-calculus terms $\alpha.\ve{t}+\beta.\ve{u}$.
-This {\em Scalar} type system is fine-gained in that it keeps track of the `amount of a type', \emph{i.e.\ }the type of terms contain a scalar which is the sum of the amplitudes of the terms which contribute to the type.\\ Our main technical contributions were: \begin{itemize} \item A proof of the subject reduction property of this \emph{scalar} type system (theorem \ref{thm:subjectreduction}).
-This came out after having proven a set of lemmas related to the equivalence relation intrinsic to the types, and another set of lemmas explaining how the scalars within the types are related to the scalars within the terms.
-Once all of the important properties were known, we were able to use them to decompose and recompose any term before and after applying a reduction rule, so as to show that every reduction rule preserves the types. \item A proof of the strong normalisation property of this \emph{scalar} type system (theorem \ref{thm:snscalar}).
-The technique used to prove the strong normalisation property was by proving that such property would hold for a simpler system, and then to show the correspondence between the two systems.
-As a direct consequence of this property, some restrictions were lifted in the reduction rules, allowing the factorisation not only of closed normal terms but also of strong normalising terms -- which is the case of all the typable terms. \end{itemize} \begin{itemize} \item We then explained and demonstrated that the \emph{scalar} type system can readily be made to check that the normal form of a term is barycentric, i.e. with amplitudes summing to one.
-This most probably can be used in order to specialize {\em Lineal} into a probabilistic higher-order language, which we leave for future works. \item We have formulated a no-cloning theorem (corollary \ref{cor:no-cloning}) solely in terms of proof methods of the logic induced by this \emph{scalar} type system.
-This should relate to non-duplication in {\em Linear Logic} and no-cloning in quantum computation. \end{itemize} Arguably a denotational semantics approach might have led to less syntactic proofs of the properties of the type system, sustained by the guiding intuition about an underlying mathematical space.
+Our main technical contributions were: \begin{iteMize}{$\bullet$} \item A proof of the subject reduction property of the \scalar\ type system (Theorem~\ref{thm:subjectreduction}).
+This came out after having proven a set of lemmas related to the equivalence relation intrinsic to the types and another set of lemmas explaining how the scalars within the types are related to the scalars within the terms.
+Once all of the important properties were known, we were able to use them to decompose and recompose any term before and after applying a reduction rule, so as to show that every reduction rule preserves the types. \item A proof of the strong normalisation property of the \scalar\ type system (Theorem~\ref{thm:snscalar}).
+The technique used to prove the strong normalisation property was by proving that such property would hold for a simpler system and then to show the correspondence between the two systems. \item A proof that under strong normalisation, most of the conditions upon the {\em Lineal} reduction rules can be lifted (\eg~allowing the factorisation not only of closed normal terms but of any term) without jeopardizing confluence, thereby simplifying the {\em Lineal} language. \item A proof that the \scalar\ type system can be used to check that a term has the barycentric property, \ie~that the amplitudes of its normal form are summing to one. \end{iteMize} Arguably a denotational semantics approach might have led to less syntactic proofs of the properties of the type system, sustained by the guiding intuition about an underlying mathematical space.
 On the other hand, the complexity of the proofs in this paper is largely due to the large number of rules ($16$ rules plus associativity and commutativity of $+$).
-Moreover the issue of models of (Linear-)Algebraic $\lambda$-calculus is a challenging, active topic of current research.
-We know of the categorical model of simply typed {\em Lineal} \cite{Valironmanuscript}, and the finiteness space model of simply typed Algebraic $\lambda$-calculus \cite{finiteness,Tasson}.
-Moreover, even if both calculi simulate each other \cite{EquivLambdasAlg}, it is not clear whether the translation applies at the level of models.
+Moreover the issue of models of (linear-)algebraic $\lambda$-calculus is a challenging, active topic of the current research.
+We know of the categorical model of simply typed {\em Lineal} \cite{ValironDCM10} and the finiteness space model of simply typed algebraic $\lambda$-calculus \cite{EhrhardMSCS05,TassonTLCA09}.
+Moreover, even if both calculi simulate each other \cite{DiazcaroPerdrixTassonValironHOR10}, it is not clear whether the translation applies at the level of models.
 Hence known models are intricate and tend not to cover the set of terms under consideration in this paper.
-Notice also that since the models of untyped $\lambda$-calculus are uncountable vector spaces, the models of (Linear-)Algebraic $\lambda$-calculus are likely to be uncountable vector space.
-These are fascinating, open questions.
+Note also that since the models of untyped $\lambda$-calculus are uncountable, the models of (linear-)algebraic $\lambda$-calculus are likely to be vector spaces of uncountable dimensions.
+These are fascinating, open questions. \phantom{\cite{LeBotlanRemySIGPLAN03}}